pragmint/open-practices/practices/enable-self-service-monitoring-dashboards.md

 *Start Small.* Choose a single team to give the dashboard.
 Document how having access to the data has improved their ability to recover from incidents.
 ## Deciding to Pitch or Polish
-After experimenting with this practice for **[timeframe]**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.
+After experimenting with this practice for **2 - 3 weeks**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.
 ### Fast & Measurable
 **Faster Mean Time To Recover**.
 Developers should find and confirm root cause faster when they have direct access to the data.
 This can be tracked via incident timelines in postmortems or Jira/incident tooling.